ATV's transmitter map

 Power station cooling towers are also on (as white pins) to help get ones bearings.

-Main transmitter.
-All are horizontally polarised and have transmission powers between 10kW to 200kW.
+Main transmitter, transmission powers vary between 10kW and 200kW.

 Smaller repeater transmitter (with a power under 200W).

-The black collar indicates horizontal polarity (most are polarised vertically).
+The black collar indicates horizontal polarity (but almost all are actually polarised vertically).

 Most do not transmit omnidirectionally